BrettHallen/Commodore_VIC20/Internal_32KB/README.md

 ## Status
 26-May-2026: complete re-design of my original idea, pending farbication & testing
+11-Jun-2026: tested the re-design, it's "working" but has screen memory issues, fixed in next revision

 ## Purpose
 - Save having to source replacement 2114 chips in case RAM is faulty;